NabeelahY/support_ticket_system/README.md

 ### Constructive feedback for improving

 I am currently working on the [frontend app](https://support-desk.netlify.app/) consuming this API.
-Also I plan to add categories to the ticket, to make easy for users to filter tickets based on their categories.
+Also I plan to add categories to the ticket, to make it easy for users to filter tickets based on their categories.